Farm laws repeal: Motorists hope agony of taking detours to avoid blockade at border points will end

 Pranav Mishra, an IT professional, said, "The Delhi GT Karnal road where the agitation is going on was the best route for travelling and one could reach their specific destination on time especially when it's a medical emergency."

 "But with border closed, we have to take alternative routes and pass by risky roads that could cause damage to cars or cause accidents.
-So, these roads, which have been occupied for a year, should be immediately opened."
+So, these roads, which have been occupied for a year, should be immediately opened," he said.